Left of the Dial kort samengevat

 Dat universum is nog steeds te zien en was de inspiratiebron voor Left of the Dial TV in 2021.
 De gedachte erachter was simpel: pandemie of niet, Left of the Dial TV kan altijd doorgaan.
 Daarom werd er in 2021 tijdens het festival 72 uur lang een tv-programma uitgezonden.
 In de voorafgaande zomer heeft de Left of the Dial-crew eindeloos veel filmpjes gemaakt en die zijn gecombineerd met videoclips en live sessies te zien op deze website.
 De beste items zijn nog steeds terug te kijken.

 Left of the Dial is een showcasefestival dat sinds 2018 bestaat.
-Het driedaagse evenement vindt op zo’n twintigtal locatie in het centrum van Rotterdam plaats en is uitgegroeid tot een belangrijke springplank voor opkomende bands.
-Inmiddels trekt het festival dagelijks ruim 5.000 muziekliefhebbers naar de stad.
+Het driedaagse evenement vindt plaats op zo’n 25 locatie in het centrum van Rotterdam en is uitgegroeid tot een belangrijke springplank voor opkomende bands, zoals Deadletter, Madra Salach, Maruja, Tramhaus, Lambrini Girls, Big Special en meer.
+Inmiddels trekt het festival duizenden muziekliefhebbers naar de stad.
 Er zijn geen headliners, elke artiest is gelijk en wordt met evenveel liefde verwelkomd en dat leverde Left of the Dial onder bands de bijnaam ‘de internationale koningen van de gastvrijheid’ op.

 Om eerdere line-ups (met absurd veel geweldige bands) te bekijken, klik hier